|

 for visitation purposes, but the body will

-generally be in a cardboard coffin when
+generally be in a cardboard casket when

-cremated.
-If you choose only
+used).
+If you choose

-the cardboard coffin, it can be painted
+only the cardboard casket, it can be painted

 (with biodegradable paints)